AhmedIbrahimElsharkawy/AhmedIbrahimElsharkawy.github.io/_pages/teaching.md

 nav_order: 6
 calendar: true
 ---
-#I have commented this part (hide)
+{% comment %}
-#This page displays a collection of courses with detailed schedules, materials, and resources.
+This page displays a collection of courses with detailed schedules, materials, and resources.
 You can organize your courses by years, terms, or topics.

-#I have commented this part (hide)
+{% endcomment %}

+{% comment %}
-#{% include calendar.liquid calendar_id='test@gmail.com' timezone='Asia/Shanghai' %}
+{% include calendar.liquid calendar_id='test@gmail.com' timezone='Asia/Shanghai' %}
+{% endcomment %}

 {% include courses.liquid %}